kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be promoting BAI in a podcast [ October ]
 - I will be on a panel for a cross-institution PhD event [ November ]
 - I will be speaking at Amazon Science with my advisor [ December ]
+- My artwork and writing was accepted to the First Resistance AI Workshop at NeurIPS (I will be presenting a poster!) [ October ]